opconWizard/opcon-docs/docs/utilities/SMA-Dynamic-Data-Input/jobdata-Platform-specific-Elements.md

 #### \<mcp_copy_compare\>\</mcp_copy_compare\>

-Specifies if the \"COPY & COMPARE\" feature is to be used to copy the file.
+Specifies if the "COPY & COMPARE" feature is to be used to copy the file.

 - **Requirements**: Optional for MCP \<jobdata\> when the value for